TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Run As Signed In User Template.md

 #### Command

 ```
+# If Nuget is not installed, go ahead and install it
+[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
+$PkgProvider = Get-PackageProvider
+If ("Nuget" -notin $PkgProvider.Name){
+    Install-PackageProvider -Name NuGet -Force
+}

 # If PSModule RunAsUser is not installed, install it
 if ( -not (get-installedModule "RunAsUser" -ErrorAction SilentlyContinue)) {
     install-module RunAsUser -force